 Mrs. Beeton was born Isabella Mary Mayson in 1836.
 She married the publisher Samuel Orchard Beeton when she was 20, and within eight months of her marriage she was editing both the cookery and the household columns of her husband’s Englishwoman’s Domestic Magazine.
 It was at Sam Beeton’s suggestion that she began collecting recipes for a book on household management.
 The first instalment of The Book of Household Management was published in 1859, and the rest followed in monthly intervals.
+She was just 25 when she finished the book.
+Only the first and second editions of 1861 and 1863 were wholly her work and they form the basis of The Shorter Mrs. Beeton published by Sheldrake Press, revealing the youth and freshness of the original.
 She died of puerperal fever a week after the birth of her fourth child, at the age of 28.

 Asa Briggs was born at Keighley, Yorkshire, in 1921 and took his first degree in History and Economics.
 In the course of a distinguished career, he was Professor of Modern History at Leeds University (1955-61) and Professor of History at the University of Sussex, where he was Vice-Chancellor from 1967 to 1976.

 His main field of interest was the social and cultural history of the 19th and 20th centuries, on which he wrote many books, including The Age of Improvement, Victorian People, Victorian Cities, Victorian Things, A Social History of England and a four-volume history of broadcasting.